-The ‘Credit Cards Update’ page at the top of the blog has been updated for October to reflect changes over the past month.
+The ‘Credit Card Offers’ page at the top of the site has been updated for October to reflect changes over the past month.
 (Click here to see it if you are an e-mail or RSS reader.)

 Here are the changes over the past month: